Millennials · Personal Growth

 Take Night Classes

-If you are worried about different aspects of driving, then get yourself some extra classes and cover the scarier side of driving.
-Night-time driving can be overwhelming, but that doesn’t mean that you have to drive in fear.
+If you are worried about different aspects of driving, get some extra classes and cover the scarier side of driving.
+Night-time driving can be overwhelming, but that doesn’t mean you have to drive in fear.

 Reduce Your Distractions

-Where possible, reduce the number of distractions that you have on the road and in the car.
+Where possible, reduce the number of distractions you have on the road and in the car.
 Loud people?
-No thank you!
+No, thank you!

 Loud music?
-Okay, if you’re tired, but you need to avoid things like subwoofers, flat-screen TVs, and hanging things from the rearview mirror.
-You should consider distractions when you are on the road and how you plan to mitigate those!
+Avoid subwoofers, flat-screen TVs, and hanging things from the rearview mirror if you’re tired.
+You should also consider distractions on the road and how you plan to mitigate those!

 You need to drive defensively where possible to stay safe!